VIRiONT-network/VIRiONT_paper/README.md

 **CONSENSUS PARAMETERS:**
 **Vfreq** : minor variant frequency threshold to call the consensus sequence.
 You can generate consensus sequences through a simple 50% majority rule or with a lower minor variant frequency to get degenerated bases.
 **mincov** : minimum coverage expected to generate consensus sequence.
 N is called if the depth at the position is below this threshold.
 Of note, a minium depth of 20x is recommended by the Nanopore community.

 **MULTI-INFECTION PARAMETER:**
 **MI_cutoff** : Percentage cutoff for detecting a multiple infection case.
 See more above in the **Multiple Infection case** section.

+**HBV MUTATION RESEARCH:**
+Optionnal part.
+**HBV_mut** : set this paramater to "TRUE" will initiate optionnal mutation research for specitif HBV dataset . the "" are mandatory!
+**path_table** : location of the mutation table.
+**freq_min** : variant frequency under the threshold will be removed from filtered table.
+Should be between 0 and 100.
+**window_pos** : If using reference without primers, correct position in the mutation table.
+Could be Positive or negative.

 # Pipeline ouputs